rz4/BEACON/README.md

 ### Example 1: Building Facts w.r.t Homelessness From Medical Text

-This section shows how BEACON can be used to derive targeted facts about the patient and a selected medical concept given an expert derived vocabulary and out-of-the-box pretrained BERT language model from HuggingFace.
+This section shows how BEACON can be used to derive targeted facts about the patient and a selected medical concept given an expert derived vocabulary and an out-of-the-box pretrained BERT language model from HuggingFace.
 We are able to extract predicate rules which can be explored with the help of logic programming to reduce the ambiguity of relations between vocabulary terms.

 >> NEURO: A+OX3. +MAE noted.
 CIWA scale <10 and no prn valium required this shift.
 No tremors, diaphoresis or hallucinations noted.
 CV: Monitor shows SB-NSR with occ pacs noted.